How to detect an identity thief

 8 tips to prevent identity theft

-Knowledge and awareness can help you protect your firm and clients against cybercrimes such as identity theft or social engineering.
-Here are some best practices:
+Knowledge and awareness can help you protect your firm and clients against these cybercrimes.
+Here are some best practices.

 - Safeguard your firm's information and your clients' personal data.